Retiring in 2020!

-Retiring during the Covid-19 pandemic is tricky in regards to inflation.
+Retiring in 2020 pandemic is tricky in regards to inflation.
 The Fed is not only considering helicopter money (where it dump money out of helicopters to save the economy), but jumbo jet money!

 For the duration of the pandemic, the Fed has pledged to drop as much money as needed in order to keep business flowing.
 All that money has to lead to inflation at some point.
 Or will continued deflationary pressures keep pace as we have seen in the last few decades?

 If you plan to retire in 2020, how do you address inflation risks?
 TIPS might be a consideration for your bond portfolio, especially in your pre-tax accounts.
 Or, remember, even when you Go Conservative with your asset allocation, you need to have enough equities to overcome inflation.